 Now we consider the case in which $Z$ and $X$ are closed, connected, smooth manifolds.
-Let $\Gamma = \pi_1 (Z, z_0)$, and note that $\Gamma$ is finitely generated.
-Hence $\Hom(\Gamma, \GL_n (\bbC))$ is a real algebraic subset of $\bbR^l$ for some $l$.
-By Theorem~\ref{smoothing} and part (2) of Lemma~\ref{compatible}, we may assume without loss of generality that $\rho$ is a smooth family.
+Let $\Gamma = \pi_1 (Z, z_0)$, and note that $\Gamma$ is finitely generated, so as above we may view $\Hom(\Gamma, \GL_n (\bbC))$ as a real algebraic set.
+By Theorem~\ref{smoothing} and part (2) of Lemma~\ref{compatible}, we may assume without loss of generality that $\rho$ is smooth.